jayobado/ts-ui-tools/README.md

 # ts-ui-tools

-A full-stack SPA framework toolkit for building dashboards and data-heavy UIs in pure TypeScript.
+An SPA framework toolkit for building dashboards and data-heavy UIs in pure TypeScript.
 No build step.
 No JSX.
 No virtual DOM.
 Runs natively in Deno and the browser as ES modules.

 ## What it provides